kamenskymic/www/_posts/2024-02-20-when-the-safe-is-bad-and-the-unsafe-is-safe.markdown

 <base target="_blank">

+### Update 2024-03-12:

+I am currently investigating situations where `$queryRaw` is in fact not safe.
+I will update with my findings when I have them but I have clarified below for now.

 ## Introduction

 Product Security is hard.
 There are a huge number of different things you think about at the same time, while still being able to identify the most serious and urgent issues.